clutterstack/fly_map_ex/README.md

 ## Utilities

-### FlyMapEx.Regions
+### FlyMapEx.FlyRegions

 Provides region data and coordinate utilities:

-- `list/0` - Returns all available Fly.io region codes
+- `fly_regions/0` - Returns all available region codes (including custom) with coordinates
 - `coordinates/1` - Get coordinates for a region code
-- `name/1` - Get human-readable name for a region code
+- `name/1` - Fetch the display name for a region code
-- `display_name/1` - Get formatted display name for regions
-- `valid?/1` - Validate if a region code is known
+- `valid?/1` - Predicate for whether a region is known

 ### FlyMapEx.Config